-I have a few friends who are adopting children from Africa.
-Yes, not just one—a FEW friends who are adopting children in Africa!
-It’s been a wild and miraculous thing to watch no less than three families go through this process only to have all the pieces come together almost simultaneously.
+I have several friends who have adopted children from Africa.
+It’s was a wild and miraculous thing to watch three families go through this process only to have all the pieces come together almost simultaneously.
 One couple is in Uganda now with their new baby girl.
 Within days, the other two families head to Zambia together to unite with their adopted children.
 It’s breathtaking.

 I don’t think so.